jpear1/portfolio/content/_index.md

 teaching.

-You can read about some of my programming projects I've written about under the "Projects" tab (currently under construction), and you can read more about how I spend my time under "About Me."
+You can read about some of my programming projects I've written about under the "Projects" tab, and you can read more about how I spend my time under "About Me."